cirosantilli/linux-kernel-module-cheat/README.md

     cd kernel_module
     ./make-host.sh

-If the compilation of any of the C files fails (because of kernel or toolchain differences that we don't control on the host), just rename it to remove the `.c` extension and try again:
+If the compilation of any of the C files fails, e.g. because of kernel or toolchain differences that we don't control on the host, just rename it to remove the `.c` extension and try again:

     mv broken.c broken.c~
     ./build_host